LinkedInLearning/essential-jenkins-2468076/Ch03/03_02-connect-jenkins-to-github/README.md

 # 03_02 Connect Jenkins to GitHub

 Jenkins can retrieve pipeline configurations from version control systems like GitHub.
-In turn, Github can connect send webhooks to Jenkins that trigger jobs when a change is pushed to a repo.
+In turn, GitHub can connect send webhooks to Jenkins that trigger jobs when a change is pushed to a repo.

 To demonstrate connecting Jenkins and GitHub, the following need to be in place:
 - A Jenkins server that is publicly accessible on the internet